longcat3991/MeeeooowBot/README.md

 * `!game [game name]`

-  * Lets you change the current game that is displayed by the "!game" command
+  * Lets you change the current game that is displayed by the "!game" command.

 * `!startpee`